LewisWatson/carshare-ninja-pitch/PITCHME.md

 - Tracks of who does what in a car share <!-- .element: class="fragment" data-fragment-index="1" -->
 - Suggests who should drive next <!-- .element: class="fragment" data-fragment-index="2" -->
 - Driven by a flexible and fair scoring algorithm <!-- .element: class="fragment" data-fragment-index="3" -->
-- Accessible via Progressive Web Application <!-- .element: class="fragment" data-fragment-index="4" -->
+- Progressive Web Application <!-- .element: class="fragment" data-fragment-index="4" -->
   - Reliable - loads instantly even with unreliable network
   - Fast - won't leave you hanging, you've got somewhere to go!
-  - Engaging - feels like a native app
+  - Engaging - feels like a natural app on device

 #VSLIDE